 Do not forget about contact details.
 Include the names of the key personnel.
 Specify the recipient and show your structured understanding of the problem the customer is currently facing.

-See if the customer provides any requirements for formatting and style.
-If there is none, format your unsolicited business proposal in ways that capture your readers’ attention.
-Remember that businesses receive dozens of proposals every day, and your task is to stand out and be noticed by the recipient.
-You will need to be particularly creative in outlining the problem and proposing your solution.
+See if the customer provides any formatting and style requirements.
+If there are none, format your unsolicited business proposal in ways that capture your readers' attention.
+Remember that businesses receive dozens of proposals daily, and your task is to stand out and be noticed by the recipient.
+You must be particularly creative in outlining the problem and proposing your solution.

-Present your proposal as an attractive alternative to everything the customer has already seen in the market.
-It should be something new, and it should be cheaper than everything else!
+Present your proposal as an attractive alternative to everything the customer has seen in the market.
+It should be something new and cheaper than everything else!

 Place New Order